SteamFindu/Miinaharava/README.md

 # Miinaharava
-Basic and bad minesweeper created in c# using winforms
+Basic and bad minesweeper built as a school project.

+Created in c# using winforms

 Main code is in Form1.cs